popovserhii/warthog/README.md

 ## Limitations

-Since Warthog relies heavily on conventions, it only supports postgres currently for DBs.
+- Since Warthog relies heavily on conventions, it only supports postgres currently for DBs.
+- Warthog currently uses soft-deletes by default and there is no way to turn this off

 ## Thanks